 \subsubsection{Model Inversion Attack}

-The model inversion attack proposed in \cite{fredrikson2014privacy} worked in a black-box fashion, and the adversary only know the input and can observer the corresponding outputs, which can be used to detect correlations between uncertain inputs and respective outputs.
-A follow-up work presented a combination with a black and white box attack \cite{fredrikson2015model}.
-The proposed attack aimed to predict the highest probability of one input for a given label, which the adversary is able to reconstruct the input for a known label, i.e., a figure from a specific class.
-However, the proposed model inversion attack only works in linear models for most cases, and a major weakness is that the complexity grows exponentially with the input size since it relies on searching all linear combinations by brute-forces.
+The model inversion attack proposed in \cite{fredrikson2014privacy} works in a black-box fashion, and the adversary only knows the input and can observe the corresponding outputs, which is used to detect correlations between uncertain inputs and respective outputs.
+A follow-up work has presented a combination with a black-and-white box attack \cite{fredrikson2015model}.
+The proposed attack aims to predict the highest probability of one input for a given label, which the adversary is able to reconstruct the input for a known label, i.e., a figure from a specific class.
+However, the proposed model inversion attack only works in linear models for most cases, and a major weakness is that the complexity grows exponentially with the input size since it relies on searching all linear combinations by brute force.